SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 ### Command documentation

-The command usage and parameters can
+The command usage and all parameters can be viewed on the following pages:

 * [c8ylp](docs/cli/C8YLP.md)
 * [c8ylp login](docs/cli/C8YLP_LOGIN.md)